 What’s a controller without its buttons?
 While the DualShock’s buttons were serviceable, the buttons on the DualSense have been vastly improved from Sony’s last-gen offering.
 Sporting a sleek glass-esque aesthetic, these clear plastic face buttons feel far firmer to the press than the DualShock 4.
 It may sound like a fairly minor improvement, but it all adds up to an impressive whole - a controller that feels sturdy and durable.

 This feels even more important considering that the biggest gripe players had with the DualShock 4 was with its flimsy analog sticks.
-The first iteration of these controllers quickly saw the felt nubs wear away, leaving many gamers with peeling, worn down analog sticks only months after they’d started using their £54 controller.
-While it’s too early to tell whether the DualSense will befall the same fate, sensibly Sony has opted to go with a concave design for its sticks, aping the far improved analog sticks included with the PS4 Pro controller.
-So far, they feel far sturdier than the disintegrating PS4 analog sticks, but we will update our review if these start to fall victim to excessive wear and tear.
+The first iteration of these controllers quickly saw the felt nubs wear away, leaving many gamers with peeling, worn down analog sticks only months later.
+Sony has sensibly opted to go with a concave design for its sticks, aping the far improved analog sticks included with the DualShock 4 controller.
+So far, they feel far sturdier.

 - Haptic feedback and adaptive triggers are immersive innovations